signavio/tech-blog/_posts/2017-02-08-dealing-with-client-legacy.md

 In general I would recommend this approach to everyone working on larger software projects.
 It helped us migrate from Backbone views to React.
 It is currently helping us to move from Backbone models to [Redux](http://redux.js.org/).
-The need to tackle large refactoring by coming up with a simple rule helped us slice work - if we cannot come up with a good rule, we question the task.
+The need to tackle large refactorings by coming up with a simple rule helped us slice work - if we cannot come up with a good rule, we question the task.
 However, with each approach there are some pros and some cons.

 ## Pros